SAVAI'I TRAVEL TIPS

 Where the Food At??

-Amoa Resort Savai'i, Faga – Island fusion at its best – the food here is seriously good -try twice cooked octopus, chicken popo skewers & delicious and fresh seared tuna with fa'alifu & luau plus excellent dessert menu with even more fusion.
+Amoa Resort Savai'i, Faga – mid range to high $$$ Island fusion at its best – the food here is seriously good - fresh tuna options, the endless buffet nights with fresh local produce and excellent dessert menu with even more fusion.

 Bayview – Anything Pork or Beef as they have their own plantation and pa povi!